Islandmagee witch trial

-The Islandmagee witch trial took place in 1710–1711 in Islandmagee, Ireland.
+The Islandmagee witch trials were two criminal trials in Carrickfergus in 1711 for alleged witchcraft at Islandmagee.
 It is believed to have been the last witch trial to take place in Ireland.

+Background

-In March 1711, in Carrickfergus, County Antrim, eight women were put on trial and found guilty of witchcraft.
-The women were put in stocks and then jailed for one year.
-The trial was the result of a claim by Mrs. James Haltridge that 18-year-old Mary Dunbar exhibited signs of demonic possession such as "shouting, swearing, blaspheming, throwing Bibles, going into fits every time a clergyman came near her and vomiting household items such as pins, buttons, nails, glass and wool".
+The events took place in and around Knowehead House in the townland of Kilcoan More in Islandmagee, a peninsula and civil parish in southeast County Antrim with a large Presbyterian population of Ulster Scots origin.
+The trial was the result of a claim by Mrs. James Haltridge of Knowehead House that 18-year-old Mary Dunbar exhibited signs of demonic possession such as "shouting, swearing, blaspheming, throwing Bibles, going into fits every time a clergyman came near her and vomiting household items such as pins, buttons, nails, glass and wool".
 Assisted by local authorities, Dunbar picked out eight women she claimed were witches that had attacked her in spectral form.

-Court case
+During the arrest of the eight, they were set upon by a frenzied mob and one of the accused lost an eye.
+After the March 1711 trial and conviction of these eight, Dunbar had further attacks and blamed William Sellor.
+Dunbar died in April and Sellor was tried and convicted in September 1711.

+Trials

-The case was presided over by two High Court judges, Anthony Upton and James Macartney.
-It is interesting that in their summing up to the jury they took radically different views of the evidence.
+The eight women were Janet Carson, Janet Latimer, Janet Main, Janet Millar, Margaret Mitchell, Catherine McCalmond, Janet Liston and Elizabeth Sellor.
+They were tried in March 1711 at the County Antrim spring assizes, presided over by two judges, Anthony Upton of the Common Pleas and James Macartney of the King's Bench.
+In their jury instructions they took radically different views of the evidence.
 Upton urged the jury to acquit: he did not take the modern view that there are no witches, but stressed the blameless lives of the accused and their exemplary attendance at Christian worship: was it likely that they also practised witchcraft?
 Macartney, however, took a more credulous view and successfully urged the jury to convict.

-During the arrest of the eight, they were set upon by a frenzied mob and one of the accused lost an eye.
+William Sellor, husband of Janet Liston and father of Elizabeth Sellor, was tried at the summer assizes in September 1711, and also convicted.
+No official records of the trials and verdict are known to exist; any that survived until 1922 were likely burnt in the destruction of the Public Record Office of Ireland during the Irish Civil War.
+The Witchcraft Act 1586 (28 Eliz.
+1. c.
+2 (I)) provided a penalty of death for causing death by witchcraft, and one year's imprisonment with time in the pillory for causing injury; it is likely that William Sellor suffered the former penalty and the eight women the latter.
 On release, all of the women were ostracized from the community.

-Historians' comments and fate of records